Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference

 where the coefficient $(1-\alpha_t \lambda)$ comes from the regularizer, and $\alpha_t$ is a positive scalar learning rate.
-This update is a stochastic quasi-gradient step because the true stochastic gradient of $J(V)$ is $(\gamma \kappa(\bby_t, \cdot) - \kappa(\bbx_t,\cdot))\delta_{t}$, but this estimator is biased with respect to its average $\nabla_V J(V)$ since the terms in this product are correlated.
+This update is a stochastic quasi-gradient step because the true stochastic gradient of $J(V)$ is $(\gamma \kappa(\bby_t, \cdot) - \kappa(\bbx_t,\cdot))\delta_{t}$, but this estimator is unavailable with a single trajectory of the MDP since the factors in this product are dependent.
 By replacing $\delta_t$ by auxiliary variable $z_{t+1}$ this issue may be circumvented in the construction of coupled supermartingales (Section \ref{sec:convergence}).

-{\bf Kernel Parameterization} Suppose $V_0=0\in \ccalH$.
-Then the update in \eqref{eq:quasi_fsgd} at time $t$, making use of the Representer Theorem \eqref{eq:kernel_expansion}, implies the function $\tilde{V}_t$ is a kernel expansion of past states $(\bbx_t, \bby_t)$ as